casson-projects-2020/untainted-heart/description.md

 immune to radioactivity.<br/>

 This is what makes them alive and going, chasing this dream.
-That justify the risks of fighting giant animals, and the men-mutants - this ones known by several names but mostly [howlers](howlers.md), the remainder of what radiation can do to men or animals outside the cities.
+That justify the risks of fighting giant animals, and the men-mutants - this ones known by several names but mostly [howlers](howlers.md), the remainder of what radiation can do to men or animals outside the cities.<br/>
-Nobody have ever found this machine so far.<br/>

 > ... with the scope, you see a group of howlers sprinting - unusual, but not unseen.
 You start changing the course to
 > avoid them... and then you see <span data-gender="immune-poss">`her`</span>.<br/>